 Students who have satisfied the "A" or higher level of a specific calculus series (i.e., 16A, 17A, or 21A) at a community college or with appropriate course equivalent AP scores (see AP scoring chart in the General Catalog) are eligible to register for the next math level ("B or C") without taking the Precalculus Diagnostic Exam.
 The math department will not drop you from this continuing level course.

 Be sure to register for fall courses and attend alternative classes until you are absolutely sure of your course placement.
-The CBS Dean's office (Room 202 Life Sciences) will be available to help with schedule adjustment questions the first week of fall quarter during drop-in advising (530) 752-0410.
+Staff in the Biology Academic Success Center will be available to help with schedule adjustment questions the first week of fall quarter during drop-in advising (530) 752-0410.

 You may only take placement exams TWO times per quarter.
 If you take the exams during Freshmen Orientation that counts as one time for FALL.

 The Entry Level Writing requirement must be satisfied by all students to earn credit for college level English courses and some GE writing component courses (see GE requirements in the 2010-2012 General Catalog Supplement).
 It is important to register for the appropriate workload English course in fall quarter if you have not satisfied this requirement.
 The requirement may be satisfied by passing the Analytical Writing Placement Exam (taken by most freshmen in May of their high school senior year) or with appropriate AP/SAT scores.